YiDingg/YiDingg/Notes/Math/LinearAlgebra2Notes.md

 ## Resources

 Refer to [here (123 Cloud)](https://www.123865.com/s/0y0pTd-BFKj3) for all relevant resources.
-You can freely preview them online or download it.
+You can freely download or preview them online.